labiraus/k8s-quickstart/README.md

 The `/kubernetes` configuration is found in the kubernetes folder.
 This can be split into multiple configuration files that are registered with skaffold.

-The `/scripts` folder contains bash scripts that allow you to setup/tear down an environment and perform some of the more common operations that are not simple cli calls.
+The `/scripts` folder contains bash scripts that allow you to starup/teardown an environment and perform some of the more common operations that are not simple cli calls.

 ## Quickstart